zyang91/transit-index-source-code/README.md

 - The index is relative to Philadelphia only and should not be compared to other cities
 - Census tract boundaries and populations change over time
 - Transit infrastructure data should be updated periodically for accuracy
-- The weighting scheme (3-10-15) is configurable but should be justified if changed
+- The weighting scheme (3-10-15) is configurable, but should be justified if changed